 Gifted kids have both positive and negative traits and behaviors.
 Not surprisingly, the negative traits and behaviors can mask giftedness.
 I often see kids initially referred for special education because of failing grades or behavior issues.
 Everyone is shocked when they learn the child is gifted.
 How can that be?
 Let’s look at some traits and their behaviors and examine how they impact the perception and identification of giftedness.
 In this post I am only going to focus on four characteristics: humor, interests, imagination and creativity, and insight.

 Who doesn’t love a kid with a sense of humor?
 Many gifted students have an advanced sense of humor.
 They can be performers and keep their classmates enthralled telling humorous stories with exceptional timing in their use of words and gestures.

-Gifted kids often see the humor in situations or stories where their age peers do not.
+Gifted kids have a well developed sense of humor.
 I enjoy reading Amelia Bedelia stories to kindergarten students because I can quickly spot the students who realize Amelia is a literal thinker.
 They laugh at her interpretation of instructions to “draw the drapes” and “dress the chicken.”